elunna/nerfhack-changelog/README.md

 #### Unicorn horns
 * Unicorn horns are now one-handed, dealing d6 vs small and d7 vs large monsters
-* Cancelled unicorn horns become degraded, unusable for curing.
-A unihorn only becomes degraded if its enchantment is +0, otherwise it is drained of 1 enchantment level.
+* Cancelled unicorn horns become degraded, barely usable for curing.
 However, a degraded horn still has a 1 in 20 chance of success.
 * Unicorn horn drops decrease as the number of unicorns killed increases.
 * Since unihorns are more scarce, be careful when dipping into random potions as acid will dissolve your unihorn!
 * Unicorn horns cannot be poisoned